5l1v3r1/Mrs.Robot/README.md

 * **Data compression algorithm** with compression and decompression functions
 * User defines the parameters in the function using variational autoencoder
-* Implemented using **neural networks** (especially useful for solving problems in unsupervised learning... but not every useful in a pragmatic sense.)
+* Implemented using **neural networks** - useful for problems in unsupervised learning

 ## Label Descriptions  &#x1F538;
 0. T-shirt/top